Digital Accessibility Plan

 OUTREACH & SUPPORT

-NCVPS is committed to making its website [https://ncvps.org]accessible and usable for all visitors, including those with disabilities.
-We follow the standards set by Section 508 of the Rehabilitation Act and the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, developed by the World Wide Web Consortium (W3C).
+NCVPS is committed to ensuring that its website (https://ncvps.org) is accessible and usable for all visitors, including individuals with disabilities.
+We follow the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA and Section 508 standards to guide the design, development, and maintenance of all web content.

 Ongoing Accessibility Practices

-• Writing hashtags in CamelCase for better screen reader recognition
+- Writing hashtags in CamelCase to improve screen reader readability

 PROFESSIONAL LEARNING